Services

 Some library branches offer more in-depth training by appointment.
 Please phone your local library for more information.

-If you have questions about using ebooks or other online Digital Library services, please view the tutorials on our Digital Library page or contact your local library branch for assistance.
+If you have questions about using ebooks or other online Digital Library services, please view the tutorials on our Digital Library page.

-Cape Breton Regional Library is accepting limited donations of gently used books for our Book Sale Collection.
-In order to have the adequate space for quarantining items before they are made available for purchase, please consider small donations of recent best-sellers, paperbacks, and DVDs.
+Cape Breton Regional Library is accepting limited donations of gently used books for our Book Sale areas.
+Please consider small donations of recent best-sellers, paperbacks, and DVDs.
 The library is also interested in books which may have historical value especially books pertaining to local history.

-Please note that we do not accept textbooks, encyclopaedias, Reader’s Digest Condensed Books, VHS or cassette tapes, or any item that is in poor condition or damaged.
+Please note that we do not accept textbooks, encyclopedias, Reader’s Digest Condensed Books, VHS or cassette tapes, or any item that is in poor condition or damaged.

 Our curbside “Library Take-Out” service is available by request during regular open hours.
 To select new books, you will need to login to the Library Catalogue and place holds on the material you wish to borrow.
 You can also phone your local library branch and a member of staff will be able to assist you.